kyeung2/example-spring-boot-2.x-service/README.md

 ### Setup Mongo

-You can use the embedded MongoDB buy uncommenting **de.flapdoodle.embed** the dependency in the pom.xml.
+You can use the embedded Mongo buy uncommenting **de.flapdoodle.embed** the dependency in the pom.xml.

-You can also easily setup a local Mongo DB running from a local [Docker](https://www.docker.com/docker-mac) image.
+You can also easily setup a local Mongo running from a local [Docker](https://www.docker.com/docker-mac) image.
 Pull the [Mongo image](https://hub.docker.com/_/mongo/) and run remembering to use the **-p** option to the port. e.g:

 `docker run -p 27017:27017 --name some-mongo mongo`